nuodb/nuodb-helm-charts/docs/HowCertificatesRotation.md

 This single command invocation causes the trusted certificate to be propagated to all APs and all database processes.
 The `--timeout` argument specifies the amount of time to wait for the new certificate to be propagated to the truststore of every process in the domain.

+Make sure that the new CA certificate with alias `ca_prime` is trusted by all APs and database processes as described in [Verify Domain Certificates](#verify-domain-certificates).

 Generate and sign the new server certificates using the new CA certificate chain as described in [Rotate Server Certificates](#rotate-server-certificates).

-Update domain keystore with the renewed certificates as described in [Update Key Pair Certificates](#update-key-pair-certificates).

 ### Rotate Server Certificates